Bush FoundationSuggest an update

 Location of residency: Minnesota, North Dakota, South DakotaView website Save

 Some might call these infrastructure organizations or intermediary organizations or just can’t-do-without organizations.
-We call them ecosystem organizations because they help create an environment for big things to happen in the region by supporting other organizations and leaders
+We call them Ecosystem organizations because they create the environment for organizations and leaders to solve problems and make the region better for everyone.

 What We Fund

-Ecosystem grants provide operating support to programs and organizations that our grantees, Fellows and other organizations rely heavily on to:
+Ecosystem grants provide operating support to programs and organizations that our grantees, Bush Fellows and other organizations rely heavily on to:

 - Provide critical data and analysis.